 Policy [960.202]

-It is the policy of the CHA that a resident who resides in another unit may be transferred to another unit for administrative reasons or for good cause as set forth in this chapter.
+It is the policy of the CHA that a resident residing in a CHA-managed public housing site may be transferred to another unit for administrative reasons or for good cause as set forth in this chapter.
+Provisions in this Chapter 10 are not applicable to 3rd-party-managed sites, with the exception of transfers required under section 10.3.

 Administrative Transfers